5 local digital marketing tips for small businesses

 3. Build a responsive website optimised for local SEO

-Your small business’s website doesn’t have to be complicated and contain multiple pages.
-However, it does need to be a responsive website and be discoverable online via search engines for users actively searching for your brand or its products and services.
+Your small business’s website doesn’t have to be complicated and contain multiple pages, however, it does need to be a responsive website and be discoverable via search engines for users actively searching for your brand or its products and services.

-One-page websites can be great for small businesses with a simple brand proposition and most small businesses need about five pages.
-A one-page website can sufficiently capture traffic for your priority local SEO phrases E.g. event caterer York.
+One-page websites can be great for small businesses with a simple brand proposition but they are limited in terms of their local digital marketing potential, most small businesses need about five webpages.
+Each webpage has a role to play in capturing traffic for your target local search keywords (E.g. event caterer York), the more pages the more local search keywords you can effectively target.
 The trick is to nail your brief to ensure your website will be ‘fit for purpose’ and within budget, and then it’s time to copywrite, design and build your website well.

 Tip: Never skip the design phase of any website project if you want yours to be beautiful and well thought out.

 Website templates are tempting to small businesses because they are quick and simple to implement.
 However, be mindful that templates whilst cost effective in the short term they can be restrictive in the long term, many are difficult and expensive to manipulate for your content and brand proposition as it evolves over time.
 Trust us, a small business’s needs evolve quickly!
-If you have a little more budget available appoint a talented team (such as Hi Digital) to create a bespoke website, on a leading CMS platform such as WordPress, that’s easy to update and maintain yourself day-to-day whilst adding additional features and pages cost-effectively.
+If you have a little more budget available appoint a small business digital marketing agency such as Hi Digital to create a bespoke website that’s easy to update and maintain yourself day-to-day whilst adding additional features and pages cost-effectively.

 4. Be active on social media